How to Get an Apartment Rented in New York

 Landlords may or may not choose to do this, as the security deposit is due at lease signing anyway.

-If the person meets the criteria, you can give them the green light.
-In some cases, landlords may use their prerogative to deny the applicant if they don’t feel secure about the person.
+You can give the person the green light if they meet the criteria.
+In some cases, landlords may use their prerogative to deny the applicant if they don't feel secure about the person.

 Agents should try to use their position to mediate between the landlord and the client if they feel there's been a misunderstanding.